 Teachers are sensitive to the possibility that some pupils may have drug misusing parents or carers.
-Teachers should therefore, try to portray issues and use language, which takes this into account.
+Teachers should therefore, try to portray issues and use language, which takes this into Motivated to learn, Proud of our achievements, Successful and skilled for life.

+account.
 Where such pupils have been identified care should be taken that they do not feel stigmatised.
 Furthermore school will maintain sensitive observation over these vulnerable pupils.